Flambrew/ToastMusic/README.md

 I have hence finished a score, available at https://musescore.com/user/20361241/scores/15259390.

 I need people who can play musical instruments because we're gonna record this thing.<br>

-Problem is if I don't know who's in my orchestra, things get tough.
+I will reinstrument and make adjustments to the score based on who I have.

-(fyi I will reinstrument and make adjustments to the score based on who I have)
+Problem is, if I don't know who's in my orchestra, I can't do that.

 I'm so excited to do this with you!!!